 The Football Association

-What is the main role of the Football Association?
+What is the main role of the FA?

-The Football Association is a Member Association of FIFA and consequently is in charge of the England national football team at full level and all England teams at all levels below full international.
-Currently the Football Association is in charge of 11 England football teams.
+The FA has many roles, from developing amateur and the youth levels of the game, to working with the professional side.
+It is a member association of FIFA and is in charge of the England national football team at full level and all England teams at all levels below full international.

-The FA Cup is the cup competition in England which is administered and overseen by the Football Association.
-The Football Association is also in control of Wembley Stadium.
+The FA Cup is the cup competition in England which is administered and overseen by the FA.
+The FA is also in control of Wembley Stadium.

 The Premier League

-What role does the Football Association play with the FAPL?
+What role does the FA play with the FAPL?

-The Football Association is the regulatory body for football in England.
-This means that any decisions taken regarding purely the football side of Premier League matches will rest with the Football Association.
-For example if a player during a Premier League match commits some kind of disciplinary offence then the sanction will rest solely with the Football Association.
+The FA is the regulatory body for football in England, meaning any decisions taken regarding purely the football side of Premier League matches rests with the FA.
+For example, if a player during a Premier League match commits a disciplinary offence, sanction decisions rest with the FA.

-If any new rules are developed by the world governing body (FIFA) such as the possible implementation of goal-line technology, this will be administered and developed by the Football Association for Premier League matches.
+If any new rules are developed by the world governing body (FIFA), such as the possible implementation of goal-line technology, this will be administered and developed by the FA for Premier League matches.

-Another way in which the two interact is that when the Football Association requires players to represent the England national team for a competitive or friendly international it is a requirement that the Premier League does not schedule any fixtures on this day to enable the players to represent their country.
+Another way in which the two interact is when the FA requires players to represent the England national team for a competitive or friendly international; the Premier League does not schedule any fixtures on this day thus enabling the players to represent their country.

 Is there often a conflict between the two bodies?

-During 2010 there has been much talk of conflict between the two bodies with suggestions that the Premier League is holding too much power and being able to influence certain decisions made by the Football Association.
+During 2010, there has been much talk of conflict between the two bodies with suggestions that the Premier League – which runs one of the most successful leagues in world football and generates huge amounts of income – holds too much power and is able to influence certain decisions made by the FA.

-Do the two bodies not have the same interests – most notably the success of English football?
+Do the two bodies not have the same interests – the success of English football?

-Consequently there can be a conflict where the Premier League is looking purely in commercial terms and the Football Association is concerned with maintaining the integrity of the game in England.
+Consequently, there can be a conflict where the Premier League is looking purely in commercial terms and the FA is concerned with maintaining the integrity of the game in England.